eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsigndocumentApi.md

 api_instance = EzmaxApi::ObjectEzsigndocumentApi.new
 pki_ezsigndocument_id = 56 # Integer |
-e_document_type = 'Initial' # String | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+e_document_type = 'Original' # String | The type of document to retrieve.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

 begin
-  # Retrieve a URL to download documents.
+  # Retrieve a URL to download documents
   result = api_instance.ezsigndocument_get_download_url_v1(pki_ezsigndocument_id, e_document_type)
   p result
 rescue EzmaxApi::ApiError => e